 Michael Santos went to prison in 1987.
+The program “FacePlant” profiled the bad decisions leading to his prison term in a 10-minute video.
 While serving 26 years in prisons of every security level, Michael earned an undergraduate degree and a graduate degree from Hofstra University.
 He published more than a dozen books that either help people learn about how to prepare for best outcomes through court proceedings, through a sentencing hearing, or through prison.
 He also wrote to help people understand America’s prisons and the people they hold.
 Upon his release, Michael worked as a professor at San Francisco State University and built businesses.
+Click to Watch the three-minute video composite by PBS NewsHour and NBC News to see the work Michael does to teach and inspire people in prison.

 Justin Paperny graduated from the University of Southern California in 1997.
 Then he built his career as a successful stockbroker.
 His practice at notable firms—that included Merrill Lynch, Bear Stearns, and UBS—specialized in representing professional athletes and hedge funds.
 Some bad decisions led Justin into problems with the criminal justice system, including a felony conviction for violating securities laws.
 A federal judge sentenced Justin to serve an 18-month prison term.
 In prison he grew determined to make amends, not through talk, but through daily, incremental action.
 Believing others could benefit from his experience, he began documenting his journey through a daily blog and through his book, Lessons From Prison.